sebsassi/zest/docs/src/anatomy.rst

 Gauss--Legendre quadrature transformers
 ---------------------------------------

 At the heart of zest are the Gauss--Legendre quadrature grid based transforms of spherical harmonic and Zernike expansions.
-These transforms are implemented by the classes

-.. doxygenclass:: zest::st::GLQTransformer
-    :no-link:
-    :outline:

-and

-.. doxygenclass:: zest::zt::GLQTransformer
-    :no-link:
-    :outline:

-for spherical harmonic and Zernike transforms respectively.
+These transforms are implemented by the classes :cpp:type:`zest::st::GLQTransformer` and :cpp:type:`zest::zt::GLQTransformer` for spherical harmonic and Zernike transforms respectively.
 The normalization and phase convention parameters are the same as those to the respective expansion containers discussed above.
 To that end, both transformer classes have a set of aliases for some commond combinations of normalization and phase conventions.
 These are :cpp:type:`zest::st::GLQTransformerAcoustics`, :cpp:type:`zest::st::GLQTransformerQM`, and :cpp:type:`zest::st::GLQTransformerGeo` for the spherical harmonic transformer as well as :cpp:type:`zest::zt::GLQTransformerAcoustics`, :cpp:type:`zest::zt::GLQTransformerQM`, :cpp:type:`zest::zt::GLQTransformerGeo`, :cpp:type:`zest::zt::GLQTransformerOrthoAcoustics`, :cpp:type:`zest::zt::GLQTransformerOrthoQM`, :cpp:type:`zest::zt::GLQTransformerOrthoGeo` for the Zernike transformer.
 The final parameter ``GridLayoutType`` in turn is the same as for the corresponding grid containers.

 It goes without saying that the transformer must have the same values for these template parameters as the expansion and grid.
 This is one  of the ways zest protects consistency of conventions in transformations.